anciii13/security-project/README.md

 ### Technologies

-In this project, I utilized technologies with which I am most familiar to effectively tackle new security challenges.
+In this project, my colleagues and I utilized technologies with which we are most familiar to effectively tackle new security challenges.

 - ***Server platform***: Java + Spring Boot